MAFA Constitution – 2020

 6. PLAYER USAGE

 - Skill players who have statistics below certain levels can be considered “Innocuous Players”.
 Each team is limited to one innocuous RB, one innocuous receiver, and one innocuous QB.
+Innocuous players must be requested before the Week 1 files are sent out.
 Such players may have their statistics edited to allow increased season usage.
 In order to be innocuous you must already have statistics, in other words you can not have 0 rushes and be made an innocuous rusher.
 The salaries of all innocuous players will be increased by $1,000,000.
+The durability of all innocuous skill players will be increased to 10 and their games played increased to 16.
 Only teams with fewer than 300 receptions can add an innocuous receiver.
 Statistics will be edited at the request of the coach, given the following restrictions:

-- Receptions – One RB, WR or TE with receptions < 25 and an average < 15.0 yards per catch will be considered an Innocuous Receiver.
-Usage for an Innocuous Receiver may be increased to 25 receptions at the request of the coach, if the 300 reception rule above is satisfied.
+- Receptions – One RB, WR or TE with receptions < 25 and an average < 13.0 yards per catch will be considered an Innocuous Receiver.
+Usage for an Innocuous Receiver may be increased to 40 receptions at the request of the coach, if the 300 reception rule above is satisfied.
+A TE with a blocking rating higher than 4/2 may not be made an innocuous receiver.

 - Passes – One QB with less than 300 attempts, a rating <= 70.0, and a completion percentage <=60% will be considered an Innocuous Passer.
 Usage for an Innocuous Passer may be increased to 300 passes at the request of the coach.